 Nearly everyone with misophonia feels a varying degree of guilt after being triggered.
 Most feel a great deal of guilt because they recognize that their response was out of proportion to what the triggering person did.
-For example, children are often triggered by a parent.
-One person reported that their trigger person was their stepfather, whom they dearly loved..
+For example, children are often triggered by a parent, which causes these extreme negative emotions to be directed at their primary attachment figure.
+One person reported that their trigger person was his stepfather, whom he dearly loved.
 He was a great man, even his hero.
-But when riding in the car, the stepdad would chew gum and suddenly the child experienced nearly every emotion affiliated with misophonia, including wanting to hurt his stepdad.
-Afterwards, he person felt guilty for wanting to hurt someone, especially someone he loved so dearly.
+But when riding in the car, the stepdad would chew gum, and suddenly the child experienced nearly every emotion affiliated with misophonia, including wanting to hurt his stepdad.
+Afterwards, the person felt guilty for wanting to hurt someone, especially someone he loved so dearly.

 Guilt is also very common for a parent who has a child that triggers them.
 The love of the parent for the child is inconsistent with the rage felt toward that child for making an innocuous sound like sniffling.
 Again, guilt follows.

 Misophonia generally develops to sounds made by someone who spends a lot of time with the misophonic individual.
-Except in cases where there is an embroiled relationship, that is full of conflict, abuse, and contention, the strong miso-emotions are directed toward a loved one, and are inconsistent with the emotional bond with that person.
-Guilt is common when we act differently than we think we should act, which is why it is such a recurring emotion among misophonics.
+Except in cases where there is an embroiled relationship that is full of conflict, abuse, and contention, the strong miso-emotions are directed toward a loved one, and are inconsistent with the emotional bond with that person.
+Guilt is common when we act differently than we think we should act, which is why it is such a recurring emotion among individuals with misophonia.

 If you have misophonia, you may have horrible feelings toward a loved one; but you are not choosing to have these feelings.
 These feelings are literally yanked out of you, or imposed on you by your misophonia.
 They are not really “your” feelings or feelings you have decided to express toward that person.
 They are an emotional reflex.
 As previously discussed, a reflex is an involuntary response to a stimulus.
 In this case, the emotions simply happen as a direct result of being triggered.

-Although difficult, you can (and should) manage them by deciding what you want to do when you are triggered.
+Although difficult, you can (and should) work to manage your coping behaviors by deciding what you want to do when you are triggered.
+The change may be slow, but keep trying.
+A good therapist can help you with this.
 One of the easiest ways of reducing aggressive coping behaviors is to reduce the number of triggers you experience, especially situations where you cannot escape the triggers.
 I know it sounds like a lot for now, but relax: we will talk more about how to do this in the chapter on misophonia management techniques.
 For now, I just want you to stop beating yourself up over the things you’ve felt and said as a result of your misophonia, and instead take the time to regret some of your misophonia-induced feelings and behaviors.